elliotpark410/Social-Network-API/README.md

 ## Code Snippets

-This code snippet shows how you can use Express routes and Mongoose ORM to create the controllers for a delete route for Reactions (i.e. comments)
+This code snippet shows how you can use Express routes and Mongoose ORM to create controllers for a Reactions (i.e. comments) delete route

 * findOneAndUpdate() function in Mongoose finds the first document that matches a give filter, applies an update, and returns the document